datacommonsorg/docsite/api/rest/v2/node.md

   be chained for multiple degrees in the graph.
 - Get all connected nodes that are linked with invidiual or mutiple nodes.

-Data Commons represents node relation as directed edges between nodes, or property.
+Data Commons represents node relations as directed edges between nodes, or property.
 The name of the property is label, while the target node is a value of the property.
 This endpoint returns the property labels and values that are connected to the queried node.